DataWraith/notelog/README.md

 ### Model Context Protocol Server

-When running in MCP mode, Notelog acts as a server that can receive commands from client software that supports the protocol.
-This allows AI assistants to interact with Notelog directly.
+Notelog can act as a server that receives commands from AI assistants, allowing you to create or search notes using natural language (see examples below).

 #### JSON Configuration